Epic Pooh: Analysis

 The essay has been criticised by multiple authors from different backgrounds.
 "Epic Pooh" and Edmund Wilson's essay "Oo, Those Awful Orcs" have been called "infamous negative criticisms" of Tolkien.
 Ishay Landa calls "Epic Pooh" a "prototypical critique" of Tolkien's supposedly "'complacent' escapism", in which Moorcock views Tolkien as "essentially a conservative, soothing container of social tensions."
 Richard Forest notes Moorcock's "famously dim view of Tolkien's moral and aesthetic vision".
 Thomas Ingram states that "Epic Pooh" is "unfair to Tolkien at many points", but that Tolkien's ideas of race were indeed "noxious".
 The Tolkien scholar David Bratman writes that "one wonders what book Moorcock read, because it's certainly not The Lord of the Rings."
 He suggests that Moorcock never read the book, explaining why the fragments Moorcock quotes are "entirely out of context".

 Madawc Williams, in the Tolkien Society's journal Mallorn, comments that "Moorcock has simply sneered at Tolkien without knowing what he is talking about," describing the essay as "a shallow work; the ramblings of a light-weight thinker with a fairly average knowledge of literature."
 Williams notes that Moorcock attempts to treat fantasy as distinct from folktale, legend, or myth, but comments that all four of these are tightly interrelated.
 Williams notes that The Lord of the Rings embodies many influences, from the Welsh language to the First World War, so attempts to categorise it may easily fail.
 Moorcock's idea that fairy tales say nothing serious, and ignore death, is simply wrong, writes Williams.
 As for The Lord of the Rings, it may resemble a fairy tale in that it has a happy ending in Sauron's downfall, but it has a sad one in the departure of the Elves, he notes.
 The protagonist Frodo is incurable; the hero Aragorn wins his kingdom and marries the Elf-lady Arwen, but that tale too "ends in death and tragic parting."
 In short, Williams writes, Tolkien's writing is informed by the real world and personal experience of war, and is far broader in its reach than Moorcock's own writing.

 Legacy

-The science fiction author China Miéville has in the scholar of literature Eric Sandberg's view taken on Moorcock's "critique of Tolkien's conservative politics".
+The science fiction author China Miéville has in the scholar of literature Eric Sandberg's view adopted Moorcock's "critique of Tolkien's conservative politics".
 Sandberg notes that Moorcock called The Lord of the Rings "a pernicious confirmation of the values of a declining nation with a morally bankrupt class whose cowardly self-protection is primarily responsible for the problems England answered with the ruthless logic of Thatcherism," while Miéville mentions Tolkien's "small-minded and reactionary love for hierarchical status-quos" and "belief in absolute morality that blurs moral and political complexity".